knei-knurow/lidar-visualizations/README.md

 ## Binaries

-We're still figuring out the automation process.
-Currently, some older releases are available for windows, and
+We're still figuring out the automation process, so in most cases, if you want to run the program, you need to compile it yourself.

-At the moment, ready-to-run binaries are only available for Windows.
+Currently, some older SFML-enabled Windows binaries and some newer "base" Linux releases are available.
 Have a look at the GitHub _Releases_ tab.

 ## Compilation